imadbenmadi/Video-loader/README.md

-Your current implementation already optimizes video delivery using HTTP range requests, which allow the client to request specific chunks of the video, facilitating faster streaming and allowing the user to start watching before the entire video is downloaded.

-Here are a few additional ideas you can consider to make the video load even faster:

 ### 1. **Video Compression and Optimization:**
    - Use a tool like `ffmpeg` to compress and optimize your videos for web delivery.
 Ensure the bitrate, resolution, and format are suitable for fast streaming.
 For example:
      ```bash